 To achieve this, the LGU must encourage active community participation and involvement through four approaches.
-These are: (1) sharing relevant information on the project with the beneficiaries, (2) consulting with users on all phases of project development; (3) giving ample room to the beneficiaries to make project-related decisions; and (4) providing opportunities to the community to initiate actions for their own benefit.
+These are: (1) sharing relevant information on the project with the beneficiaries, (2) consulting with users on all phases of project development utilizing the KASFALA method; (3) giving ample room to the beneficiaries to make project-related decisions; and (4) providing opportunities to the community to initiate actions for their own benefit.